serdarcw/argocdproject/Readme.md

 ```bash
 kubectl apply -f application.yaml
 ```
-- Go to the UI and control If app comes to the dashboard or not. and wait healthy status. but two resuklt and web_server has problem.
+- Go to the UI and control If app comes to the dashboard or not. and wait healthy status. but two result and web_server has problem.
 Show their logs

 - Go to servers_configmap.yaml file and change ` mysql-service.default.svc.cluster.local` as ` mysql-service.phonebook.svc.cluster.local`